WELCOME TO THE BROWN PEDIATRICS RESIDENCY PROGRAM AT HASBRO CHILDREN’S

 NEWS

-Hasbro Children’s Hospital is the first in the region to provide monoclonal antibody therapy for children!
+Hasbro Children’s is the first in the region to provide monoclonal antibody therapy for children!
 Check out this article to learn more about our first patient to receive this life-saving treatment.

 Dr. Katrina Byrd (Infectious Disease, 22′) was recently featured on Boston 25 News discussing the approval of the COVID vaccine for pediatric patients, and why as a clinician she thinks this vaccine is important for our kids.
 Check out the full article here!